-- (1) Policy assignments from the Members to any Committee shall be by consensus action of the Members or Members Management Group, and submitted through the corresponding chair. - (2) The Members and Members Management Group can make technical requests of the committees.
-Any recommendations or range of options developed by the committee must be sent back to the body making the request for deliberation. - (3) Committee analyses and recommendations shall -- - (A) account for all applicable information and prior research; - (B) address practicable alternatives; and - (C) account for risk and uncertainty. - (4) When evaluating projects, committees will first develop specific evaluation criteria through consensus agreement that reflect established policies and priorities of the Members.
+- (AB) account for all applicable information and prior research; - (BC) address practicable alternatives; and - $(\mathbf{C}\mathbf{D})$ account for risk and uncertainty. - (4) When evaluating projects, committees will first develop specific evaluation criteria through consensus agreement that reflect established policies and priorities of the Members.